-Note on Traveling to Cape Verde as Solo Female Traveller
+Note on Traveling to Cape Verde as a Solo Female Traveler

-You don’t need to be worried to travel to Cape Verde as a solo (female) traveller when it comes to the peripheral islands.
-I just had a few concerns in Mindelo (Sao Vicente) and in Sal island at night, in the offbeat streets of Santa Maria.
-All the people we met were genuinely kind and I often had the impression that some were even "timid" like on Brava o Maio island.
+You don’t need to be worried to travel to Cape Verde as a solo female traveler when it comes to the peripheral islands.
+I just had a few concerns at night in Sao Vicente (Mindelo) and in Sal (in the offbeat streets of Santa Maria).
+Otherwise, all the people I met were genuinely kind and I often had the impression that some were even “intimidated” like on Brava and Maio.

-The moonscape and colossal shape of the Pico do Fogo will impact you from the first moment you spot it.
+The moonscape and colossal shape of the Pico do Fogo will impact you from the first moment you spot it!
 The contorted lava flows will let you feel very, very tiny.
-Indeed I never felt as small as in Fogo… The imposing power of the peak, the crater and lava flows were absolutely overwhelming.
+Indeed, I never felt as small as in Fogo.
+The imposing power of the peak, the crater and the lava flows were absolutely overwhelming.

-Hikes to the volcano usually start very early (~5am) as there is no shape during the entire trail.
-The hikes can even be done my beginner/medium hikers.
-It takes about 3-4 hours to get up to the top and only 30min to get down.
+Hikes to the volcano usually start very early (around 5 am) as there is no shape during the entire trail.
+The hikes can also be done by beginner/medium hikers.
+It takes about 3-4 hours to get up to the top and only 30 min to get down.
 It is great fun to run down in the volcanic sand.

 2. Wine Tasting in Chã das Caldeiras

 The village of Chã das Caldeiras (Plain of the Caldeiras) is truly unique in the world!
 With a community of only 700 inhabitants, the village is located in the black crater of the volcano Pico do Fogo.
 It is the highest village of Cape Verde and it’s the only area in Cape Verde that produces a large quantity of qualitative wine.